Aerial view of the coastal village of Soufrière in St Lucia. Miriam Park/Shutterstock

 8. Sugar Beach

-Both a popular public beach and one of the island’s most sought-after private resorts, Sugar Beach offers some of St. Lucia’s best natural beauty.
-The island’s most famous beach derives much of its fame for its prime location in a secluded bay between the famed Gros Piton and Petit Piton.
+Both a popular public beach and one of the island’s most sought-after private resorts, Sugar Beach boasts some of St Lucia’s most spectacular natural beauty.
+The island’s most famous beach has a prime location in a secluded bay between the famed Gros Piton and Petit Piton.

-The easiest way to access this stunning beach is by staying at Sugar Beach, A Viceroy Resort, which provides guest access.
-Accessing the beach is still possible even without reservations at the five-star resort.
-You can also reach the beach by boat, providing a breathtaking view of the Pitons and opportunities for snorkeling.
-Because St. Lucia is a popular road trip destination, many arrive by car., Drivers, however, should be prepared for a 15-minute walk from the day visitors' parking area.
+The easiest way to access this stretch of sand is by staying at Sugar Beach, A Viceroy Resort, which provides guest access and full facilities.
+However, accessing the beach is still possible even without reservations at the five-star resort.
+Many travel by boat, enjoying a breathtaking view of the Pitons and opportunities for snorkeling en route.
+If you're hiring a car to see more of the island, you can park nearby and walk to the beach, but be prepared for the 15-minute walk – it feels even longer on the way back.